odenzo/etrade-client-lib/README.md

 Three artifacts are produced, you only need to include  `githubthing %% etrade-client % <verison` it will pull in the Scala oauth and models.

 While the program itself is backend only, the util and  models will be x-compiled to ScalaJS.

-Better to check back in a few weeks... but for now see MainTest in oauth module tests for the structure.

 e-trade oauth proced requires you to login via the webbrowser.
 On "initial login" thi program will